mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.0/gui/services/index.md

 The **Services > Debug** tab displays the last changes, task failures, and other status messages, which can help debug issues with service deployments.

-In the following figure, Marathon has failed to launch a service; DC/OS displays a warning message and then a message stating that the error has cleared and that the service is now launching.
+In the following figure, Marathon&trade; has failed to launch a service; DC/OS displays a warning message and then a message stating that the error has cleared and that the service is now launching.

 ![Failure warning](/mesosphere/dcos/2.0/img/GUI-Services-Failure-to-Launch.png)